rishabhthakur/urban/readme.md

-# Urban
+# Urban Laravel Ecommerce Package

 Urban is a Laravel based CMS platform specifically designed for Ecommerce purposes.
 It incorporates an elegantly designed admin and front end.
 Is fully customizable and easy to use.

+The repository contains the Urban online shop package for Laravel 5.7* integrating the Urban e-commerce library into Laravel.
 It comes preconfigured with shop theme and is ready to be used out of the box.

-# Urban Laravel ecommerce package

-The repository contains the Urban online shop package for Laravel 5.7* integrating the Urban e-commerce library into Laravel.
 The package provides controllers for e.g. faceted filter, product lists and detail views, for searching products as well as carts and the checkout process.
 A full set of pages including routing is also available for a quick start.

 [![Urban Laravel demo](https://Urban.org/fileadmin/user_upload/laravel-demo.jpg)](http://laravel.demo.Urban.org/)